-Dividends effectively accrue on a daily basis at a simple rate of 8% per annum on the sum of the original per share issue price.
-Dividends are effectively deemed declared daily and are payable upon the occurrence of certain events.
-In addition, the holders of the Series A preferred stock have rights to participate in common stock dividends, entitling holders of Series A preferred stock to a dividend payable at the same time as the dividend paid on common stock based on the number of shares of common stock each share of Series A preferred stock would convert into if such shares had converted on the record date.
-There were no dividends deemed payable and accrued, but unpaid dividends were \$0.5 million and \$0.3 million as of June 30, 2016 and December 31, 2015, respectively (See Note 5 - Commitments and Contingencies).
+Dividends effectively accrued on a daily basis at a simple rate of 8% per annum on the sum of the original per share issue price.
+Dividends were effectively deemed declared daily and were payable upon the occurrence of certain events.
+In addition, the holders of the Series A preferred stock had rights to participate in common stock dividends, entitling holders of Series A preferred stock to a dividend payable at the same time as the dividend paid on common stock based on the number of shares of common stock each share of Series A preferred stock would convert into if such shares had converted on the record date.